 In 2005, the City evaluated a more cost effective secondary treatment alternative and pilot tested the Biological Aerated Filtration (BAF) system.
 This system performed extremely well and occupies a smaller footprint compared to a traditional process.
 The test results concluded that BAF indicated no degradation of effluent quality at simulated storm flow loadings, consistently meeting secondary effluent standards.
 The pilot tests were successful and established that BAF is a workable alternative for the PLWTP.
-The cost of implementing a full scale BAF process at the PLWTP is estimated at \$1.4 billion without Navy land in 2012 dollars.
+The cost of implementing a full scale BAF process at PLWTP is estimated at \$1.4 billion without Navy land in 2012 dollars.
 Although the technology is new to the City, hundreds of BAF plants have been constructed and successfully operated in the United States and worldwide in the past decades.

-Currently, a number of studies have been proposed to off load flow from the PLWTP and have identified opportunities within the City's system to maximize recycling and reclamation of wastewater for potable and non-potable uses.
-These related studies include the Indirect Potable Reuse (IPR) Demonstration and Recycled Water Study (RWS).
-The RWS evaluates a number of cost effective alternatives for IPR satellite facilities and the PLWTP conversion to secondary treatment.
+Currently, various options and studies have been proposed to off load flow from PLWTP and identified opportunities within the City's system to maximize recycling and reclamation of wastewater for potable and non-potable uses.
+Such related studies are Indirect Potable Reuse (IPR) Demonstration and Recycled Water Study (RWS), The RWS evaluates a number of cost effective alternatives for IPR satellite facilities and PLWTP conversion to secondary treatment.
 Upon completion of the RWS and the final decision on approved alternative(s) and implementation plan, the MWP will evaluate RWS alternative(s) in terms of impact on the Metro Sewage System.